Are Snakes Really Everywhere in Australia? What Do You Do If You See One?

 And after all that, no bites and I’m not the least bit worried.

 While it can be intimidating the first time, you'll quickly realize they have no evil feelings towards us.
 Sharing habitats with them is just a part of life in Australia.
+That's not to say nothing will ever happen, but if you take proper precautions, the chance is certainly very low.

 For more information, you can visit the following websites: